scipy-conference/scipy_proceedings/papers/niels_bantilan/paper.rst

 itself will be inaccessible to end users.

-The first set of major contributions came with the help of Nigel Markey, who helped considerably in documentation efforts, making pandera easy to learn and adopt.
+The first set of major contributions came with the help of Nigel Markey, who helped considerably in documentation efforts, making pandera easy to learn and adopt through examples, tutorials, and a comprehensive API reference.
 This helped pandera to become part of pyOpenSci :cite:`pyopensci`, which helped further improve its quality and usability through further review and refinement.

 Class-based API
 +++++++++++++++